What is My Car Accident Case Worth?

 There are many questions that may arise after you have been involved in a motor vehicle accident.
 One of the most common questions that people encounter involves determining the amount of compensation that may be available considering their injuries and the financial impact of the crash.

 There are many factors that go into determining the amount of compensation that you are eligible to receive, and it is helpful to take an organized approach to determining your damages from the very beginning.
-This is particularly true when the accident results in catastrophic injuries, such as highway accidents [link to highway accidents page] at high speeds.
+This is particularly true when the accident results in catastrophic injuries, such as highway accidents at high speeds.
 Columbia car accident lawyer Matt Uhrig can advise you on how much your car accident case may be worth and help you maximize your compensation if you choose to bring a claim.

 Factors to Consider When Estimating What a Car Accident Case is Worth